tnakai11/git-memo/README.md

 # archive a category
 $ git memo archive todo

+The archive command renames `refs/memo/todo` to `refs/archive/todo` so the category can be hidden without deleting its history.
 ```

 Each memo is an empty commit so repository history is unaffected.
 Categories live under their own refs and can be removed or archived independently.